 Word Origin and History for interpsychic adj.

 psychical, 1640s), from Greek psykhikos "of the soul, spirit, or mind" (opposed to somatikos), also (New Testament) "concerned with the life only, animal, natural," from psykhe "soul, mind, life" (see psyche).
-Meaning "characterized by psychic gifts" first recorded 1871.
+Meaning "characterized by psychic gifts" first recorded 1871. n.

-"a medium;" 1870; see psychic (adj.).
+"a medium;" 1870; see

 adj.
 Of, relating to, affecting, or influenced by the human mind or psyche; mental.
 Capable of extraordinary mental processes, such as extrasensory perception and mental telepathy.
 Of or relating to such mental processes. n.
 A person apparently responsive to psychic forces.

 Copyright © 2002, 2001, 1995 by Houghton Mifflin Company.
 Published by Houghton Mifflin Company.